Book 8

 A) Answer these questions:

-4. What did the Irish want to do?
+6. What did the Irishman claim the Irish would do?

 B) Which words in the story mean the opposite of: